 I was once like you; I was lost, but now I’m found.
 Nobody found me or showed me the way.
 I went out on my own and found out about the dark web myself.
-I sat down alone in a room in front of my computer until either I satisfied my curiosity about the dark web, or the Orwellian Thought Police smashed down my apartment door.
+I sat down alone in a room in front of my computer until either I satisfied my curiosity about the dark web or the Orwellian Thought Police smashed down my apartment door.

-Hours later I pushed back from my desk, rose up, and threw open my apartment door, which was still fully intact.
+Hours later, I pushed back from my desk, rose up, and threw open my apartment door, which was still fully intact.
 The sun beat down on my tired face.
 My… but it felt so good.
 How many hours had it been?
 The candle on the table next to my computer had long since reduced itself to a wax pool around its holder.
 I recall faintly when it snuffed, though I marked not the hour or minute.

-I had made it in and back out again and I can convey several things to you.
-First of all, I hope you never get wrapped around the elitist snobbery of the techno purists who insist that there is a dark web, and then there is a deep web.
-The latter being password protected accounts and the like that certainly Internet search engines (like Google) cannot index.
+I had made it in and back out again, and I can convey several things to you.
+First of all, I hope you never get wrapped around the elitist snobbery of the techno-purists who insist that there is a dark web and then there is a deep web.
+The latter being password-protected accounts and the like that certainly Internet search engines (like Google) cannot index.
 Dark web, deep web… too many shades of gray, man.
 It’s all still the part that’s under the sea, get it?

 By “index” I do mean “to search for and find.”
 It only stands to reason that a person cannot, for example wonder: “Hmmm… I wonder if I can find that jerk John Doe’s online bank account,” and type in your browser “John Doe’s bank account” and hope to actually get there.
 Best of luck with that.

-I made it to the dark (deep?) web and back again… and I saw: pedophile porno and the illegal sale of weapons, drugs, radioactive poisons and the like.
+I made it to the dark (deep?) web and back again… and I saw: the illegal sale of weapons, drugs, radioactive poisons and the like.
 Yep, it was all there, every last bit of it, but (and this is a really big but) it was all on sites that required that you take out an account with the site.
 That incidentally meant paying for a subscription.

 That’s where the delineation lay for me.
 I didn’t need to buy an anti-tank rocket just to prove I could buy one.
 Those things were over there behind an account, and I was over here looking at them over there.
 When I come to terms with my existential self I am suddenly soundly aware that I don’t actually really need an anti-tank rocket, not even in the least.